It is time again to get ready for a new school year! Like me, you might have a checklist of all the things you need to get done.

 Last year I was on maternity leave for the first 3 months of school.
 Which meant I didn’t quite get a good handle on birthdays and let me tell you, it matters.
 It matters because that is a super important day for some kids.
 It matters because often there are policies about celebrating birthdays that parents sometimes need a reminder about.
 It matters because some kids don’t celebrate birthdays and you need to know that too.
 I made all the birthday mistakes last year.
 Don’t be like me.
 Know their birthdays.
 I’ll never make that mistake again.

-You get kids you didn’t expect, the copy machine breaks, you have a student who starts right in on the rule breaking when you haven’t even had a chance to sing their praises to their parents.
-And, inevitably, there are students who forget a lunch or snack.
+You get kids you didn’t expect, the copy machine breaks, and you have a student who starts right in on the rule-breaking when you haven’t even had a chance to sing their praises to their parents.
+And, inevitably, there are students who forget lunch or snacks.
 Find something nice and easy that even kids with allergies can have.
-Goldfish, pretzels, and fruit snacks are my go-tos.
+Goldfish, pretzels, and fruit snacks are my go-to’s.

-I have tried a few easy versions of this – surveys, emails, phone calls a week before school.
+I have tried a few easy versions of this – surveys, emails, and phone calls a week before school.
 But let me tell you, it all changes when there are smiling and crying faces in your room.
-Make a list, check it twice, have it nice and organized.
+Make a list, check it twice, and have it nice and organized.
 Then, on day one, you call every single parent and make sure you have it right again.
-You won’t be sorry, especially when you get the last minute changes.
+You won’t be sorry, especially when you get last-minute changes.